awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 **Important**
 NAT AMI is built on the last version of Amazon Linux, 2018\.03 which reached the end of standard support on December 31, 2020\.
 For more information, see the following blog post: [Amazon Linux AMI end of life](http://aws.amazon.com/blogs/aws/update-on-amazon-linux-ami-end-of-life/)\.
 This feature will only receive critical security updates \(there will be no regular updates\)\.
 If you use an existing NAT AMI, AWS recommends that you migrate to a NAT gateway or create your own NAT AMI on Amazon Linux 2 as soon as possible\.
-For information about how to migrate your instance, see [Migrating from a NAT instance](vpc-nat-gateway.md#nat-instance-migrate)\.
+For information about how to migrate your instance, see [Migrate from a NAT instance](vpc-nat-gateway.md#nat-instance-migrate)\.

 You can create your own network address translation AMI and run it on an EC2 instance as NAT instance in a public subnet in your VPC to enable instances in the private subnet to initiate outbound IPv4 traffic to the internet or other AWS services, but prevent the instances from receiving inbound traffic initiated by someone on the internet\.